Subscribe today to get 3 free articles per month

 Liverpool House

-Liverpool House in Montreal's Little Burgundy has emerged from the shadow of its sibling, Joe Beef, with its own identity.
-Known for hearty French cuisine and exceptional seafood, it features a raw bar and dishes like Italian beef tartare and lobster spaghetti.
-Opened in 2007, it offers a vibrant, welcoming atmosphere and a diverse wine selection.
-The restaurant’s friendly ambiance and outstanding menu make it a favorite for both locals and visitors.
+Liverpool House has emerged from the shadow of its sibling Joe Beef with its own identity.
+Known for hearty French cuisine and exceptional seafood, the menu features a raw bar and dishes like Italian beef tartare and lobster spaghetti.
+Opened in 2007, the vibrant, welcoming atmosphere and diverse wine selection make it a favourite for locals and visitors alike.

 RestaurantLittle Burgundy